Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-While a mode of operation defines the behavior of the app during an interaction session with the user, the behavior of the app at any given instant is defined by an intent handler.
+While a mode of operation defines the behavior of the app during an interaction session with the user, the behavior of the app at any given instant in time is defined by an intent handler.
 An intent is the user's intention of performing some specific action in the context of the current mode of operation.
 The user expresses this intent through a specific kybd gesture.